Plan of Study

 Field experiences are closely aligned with each of the four courses in the Autism Spectrum program.
 While participating in the program, candidates conduct a total of 100 hours of field experience (averaging 25 hours per course).

-The majority of field experiences may be carried out in a respective school or program site where a candidate is working or has access to engaging with learners on the autism spectrum.
-Candidates who are not working with this population, or otherwise do not have access to learners on the autism spectrum, will be supported by faculty to identify appropriate settings among our partner clinical, school and community field sites.
+The majority of field experiences may be carried out in a respective school, clinic or program site where a candidate is working or has access to engaging with learners on the autism spectrum.
+Candidates who are not working with this population, or otherwise do not have access to learners on the autism spectrum, will be supported by faculty to identify appropriate settings among our partner school, clinical and community field sites.

 While conducting field experiences, candidates will be offered guidance from highly knowledgeable and experienced faculty and field site mentors.